(Adopted by the American College of Toxicology June, 1988; revised January, 2001; revised June, 2022)

 The American College of Toxicology endorses and adopts the following guidelines and principles:

-- US Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training of the US Public Health Service.
+- US Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training

 - Protocols involving the use of animals should be reviewed by a committee (i.e., Institutional Animal Care and Use Committee (IACUC)) to assure compliance with all applicable animal welfare laws.